Black Panther: Space Avenger

 T’CHALLA: KING NO LONGER

-When we catch up with T’Challa in issue #1, the former king has fallen far from glory, and is now a slave of the empire.
+When we catch up with T’Challa in issue #1, the former king has fallen far from glory, and is now a prisoner of the empire.
 Bereft of his memories, T’Challa still possesses his fighting spirit.
 The true Black Panther is always the Black Panther, regardless of his circumstances or place.
 But T’Challa is more lost than we’ve ever seen him before, in desperate need of allies, or at the very least, a clue.

 BLACK PANTHER STILL HAS FRIENDS IN HIGH PLACES